amankkg/amank.me/src/pages/cv.md

 ## software engineer

 - with full-stack expertise in .NET and JavaScript
-- with passion for functional programming and types (even in JavaScript)
+- with passion for FP and types (even in JavaScript)
 - interested in distributed systems, software design and similar not childish stuff

 [Telegram] | [GitHub] | [Twitter] | [LinkedIn] | amankubanychbek@gmail.com